 -Lord George Macartney, 1793–4

-On 22 January 1806 at the Theatre Royal, Drury Lane, the London audience could ‘listen’ to the soundscape of China, close to what Lord George Macartney and his entourage would have witnessed during the first British embassy to China in 1793.
+On 22 January 1806 at the Theatre Royal, Drury Lane, the London audience could ‘listen’ to the soundscape of China, and could experience vicariously what Lord George Macartney and his entourage would have witnessed during the first British embassy to China in 1793.
 Elements of Chinese music and ceremony were featured in a five-act opera The Travellers, or Music’s Fascination (1806) by a London-based Italian composer, Domenico Corri (1746-1825).
 The opera’s main traveler, a Chinese prince named Zaphimiri is sent abroad by his father, the emperor, who recommends his son to learn from other countries in order to improve the state of his own country.
-Leaving China, Zaphimiri’s journey takes him to Constantinople, Naples, then arrives in Portsmouth, England, the same place where Macartney returned to after his embassy’s unsuccessful mission in China twelve years prior to the opera’s premiere.
+Leaving China, Zaphimiri’s journey takes him to Constantinople, Naples, then to Portsmouth, England, the place to which Macartney returned after his embassy’s unsuccessful mission in China twelve years prior to the opera’s premiere.

-The Travellers garnered a notable success at the box office, running for at least 23 nights, which amounts to 45,000 people who saw the opera at the Drury Lane.
-The popularity of Corri’s opera, in fact, resonates with the attention Macartney’s embassy received in the public discourse, such as travel accounts, private letters, diaries, and numerous satires on the topic.
+The Travellers garnered a notable success at the box office, running for at least 23 nights, which means that about 45,000 people saw the opera at the Drury Lane.
+The popularity of Corri’s opera resonates with the attention Macartney’s embassy received in the public discourse, with travel accounts, private letters, diaries, and numerous satires on the topic.
 As literary scholar Laurence Williams has shown, the satirical accounts about the embassy in the form of songs, cartoons, poems and epistles served ‘a crucial role in shaping contemporary public reactions to the embassy in the decade following its return.’
-This is because an accurate account of the Macartney embassy and its failure was scarce and often confusing; the satires filled in the gap by ‘weav[ing] together rumours from Canton and information about China from other sources to create speculative fantasies about what had happened in ‘Pekin.’’
+This is because an accurate account of the Macartney embassy and its failure was not widely available; the satires filled in the gap, Williams wrote, by ‘weav[ing] together rumours from Canton and information about China from other sources to create speculative fantasies about what had happened in ‘Pekin.’’

-Similar to the satirical works that inspired ‘speculative fantasies’ about the embassy, Corri’s The Travellers offers an imaginative operatic response, which balances a kind of ‘fantasy’ and the firsthand experience of the embassy, specifically regarding music.
+Similar to the satirical works that inspired ‘speculative fantasies’ about the embassy, Corri’s The Travellers offers an imaginative operatic response, which balances a kind of ‘fantasy’ with firsthand experience of the embassy, specifically regarding music.
 Although the embassy returned to England without establishing diplomatic and trade relations, the unsuccessful mission was nonetheless significant in transferring knowledge about China through firsthand experiences.
 From numerous writings of the embassy’s members, including Macartney’s own, to the detailed sketches by the official draughtman William Alexander, the embassy brought empirical knowledge about Chinese customs, manners, and culture back to Europe.
 Music was one of the main items of exchange, carefully prepared by the embassy, performed and heard throughout their journey in China.
-As Thomas Irvine examines in his book, Listening to China: Sound and the Sino-Western Encounter, 1770-1839, the members of the embassy’s musical experience—or their listening ‘Grand Tour’—marked a shift in the cultural encounters of the late eighteenth century, in which European observation went from ‘a more impressionistic method to the kind of empirical observation we might today call ‘social science.’’
+As Thomas Irvine examines in his book Listening to China: Sound and the Sino-Western Encounter, 1770-1839, the members of the embassy’s musical experience—or their listening ‘Grand Tour’—marked a shift in the cultural encounters of the late eighteenth century, in which European observation of other cultures went from ‘a more impressionistic method to the kind of empirical observation we might today call ‘social science.’’
 Such ‘empirical observation’ of the Chinese soundscape found its way directly into contemporary scholarly writings on Chinese music, in particular the work of the British music scholar Charles Burney (1726-1814), who played a key role in preparing the musical exchange of the embassy and disseminating information about Chinese music.
-Burney had maintained an interest in Chinese music over four decades that culminated in an entry on ‘Chinese music’ in Abraham Rees’s Cyclopaedia, or universal dictionary of arts, sciences and literature (1819).
+Burney’s longstanding interest in Chinese music culminated in an entry on ‘Chinese music’ in Abraham Rees’s Cyclopaedia, or universal dictionary of arts, sciences and literature (1819).